Darshan265/ESP32/README.md

 # ESP32
-List for DIY projects from basic to advanced listed here Hardware we used is ESP32 WROOM32 chip, ESP32 Devkit V1
+List for DIY projects from basic to advanced listed here.
+Hardware we used is ESP32 WROOM32 chip, ESP32 Devkit V1.